MSumaiya/Web-Shop/README.md

 # Web-Shop
 Web Shop using JavaScript(Asynchronous)
-Please run .exe file to see the website
+Please run InMemoryApi.exe file under InMemoryApi folder  to see the website